FranzisKoebsch/FranzisKoebsch/README.md

 ## Hi there 👋
-I am a **Data Scientist** focused on understanding **ecosystem-atmosphere interactions**.
+Using data to better understand our ecosystems and to make good decisions inland use and climate policy I am a **Data Scientist** focused on understanding **ecosystem-atmosphere interactions**.
 My work centers on the quantification and modeling of **greenhouse gas fluxes** to mitigate climate change.
 My current focus is harmonizing **Eddy Covariance processing and post-processing pipelines** within the peatland research community to ensure data intercomparability and reproducibility.